Ad-Vi/wind-power-prediction/README.md

 1. Load the data
 2. Perform or not feature extraction
+3. Perform or not data scaling
-3. Split the data
+4. Split the data
-4. Train the model
+5. Train the model
-5. Predict the values
+6. Predict the values
-6. Calculate the error
+7. Calculate the error
-7. Write the predictions in submission files
+8. Write the predictions in submission files

 **Usage**:
 Run it with python3 with the following parameters.